February 7th, 2018

-We’re starting a new feature — called Co-Founder’s Corner — to share some insights about SimScale from our five co-founders.
-We sat down with Johannes Probst this week, for a look behind the scenes at SimScale.
+We’re starting a new feature called Co-Founders’ Corner, which will focus on sharing some insights about SimScale from our five co-founders.
+This week, we sat down with Johannes Probst for a look behind the scenes at SimScale.

 The first thing I always do in the morning is read my inbox, together with a cup of coffee.
 At 10:00, I join our daily scrum at the whiteboard for a brief talk with all other team members about the day’s top priorities and challenges.
 Each day is unique with new and very different topics like feature planning, development, customer support, webinars, management work, etc. SimScale is a dynamic company where things evolve quickly.

 I’m both happy and stunned.
-When we started a few years ago, I thought that simulation was far too complex to be ported to a web browser and delivered over the internet.
+When we started a few years ago, I thought that simulation was far too complex to be ported to a web browser and delivered over the Internet.
 But the challenge was so appealing that we decided to try it.
 We were so excited when our first prototypes were running, and we realized that this can go much further than we had anticipated.
-Now, a few years later, our team has grown dramatically and we have more than 20,000 users from all over the world.
-We also offer an Academic Program which allows students to use SimScale free of charge.
+Now, a few years later, our team has grown dramatically and we have more than 20,000 users from all over the world (update 2018: SimScale now has 100,000 users).
+We also offer an Academic Program, which allows students to use SimScale free of charge.
 There are so many talented engineering students around the world who now have access to simulation and can practice and learn by doing.
 We have exciting times ahead!

 SimScale is a very creative environment which means that we have new ideas every day.
 There are a lot of blueprinted features waiting to be implemented and many of them are really exciting.
 The Internet allows us to deliver a simulation environment which can do much more than “just” simulate.
 We are changing the way engineers work and we keep getting a lot of positive feedback.
 This reassures me that we’re on the right track.